ByteWelder/Tactility/README.md

 Play with the built-in apps or build your own!
 Use one of the supported devices or set up the drivers for your own hardware platform.

 Noteworthy features:
-- Touch UI capabilities (via LVGL) with support for input devices such as on-device trackball or keyboard.
+- Touch UI capabilities (via LVGL) with support for input devices such as keyboard, trackable and more.
-- An application platform that can run apps and services.
+- Run apps and services.
+- Run external apps from SD card. (limited APIs available, for now)
-- Basic applications to boost productivity, such as a Wi-Fi connectivity and I2C apps.
+- Basic applications to boost productivity, such as a Wi-Fi connectivity and I2C.
 - Includes a PC simulator build target to speed up development.

 Requirements: